 The main neuropathic feature of ATTR is a progressive sensorimotor and autonomic neuropathy.
-Val30Met (valine in position 30 is replaced by methionine) is the most common TTR mutation in patients presenting with neuropathy.
+Val30Met is the most common TTR mutation in patients presenting with neuropathy.
 The disease onset is usually in the third or fourth decade, but can occur later.
 The disease initially affects small unmyelinated nerve fibers which mediate pain and temperature sensations, and autonomic nerve functions.
-Typically, sensory neuropathy with paresthesia (numbness and tingling) and hypoesthesia starts in the feet and progresses proximally.
+Typically, sensory neuropathy with numbness, tingling and lack of feeling starts in the feet and progresses proximally.
 By the time the sensory neuropathy has progressed to the knee level, the hands have usually become involved.
-With progression of the neuropathy, larger myelinated fibers become involved, impacting position and vibratory sensations, and reflexes.
+With progression of the neuropathy, larger nerve fibers become involved, impacting position and vibratory sensations, and reflexes.
 Carpal tunnel syndrome with median nerve compression is common and may be the first presenting symptom.